The stages of change in addiction vary among recovery specialists.

 Cognitive and Affective

-Most at-risk individuals are not prepared for action and will not find help by traditional prevention programs.
+Most at-risk individuals are not prepared for action and will not find help from traditional prevention programs.

 Studies have demonstrated greater effects for you in programs tailored to each of the TTM constructs.
 Your stages of change in an addiction program tailored to your pros and cons do better for you.
 A program tailored to your self-confidence will do better than one that does not.